mongodb-js/zstd/README.md

 | `mongodb@5.x`    | ✓                      | N/A                    |
 | `mongodb@4.x`    | ✓                      | N/A                    |
 | `mongodb@3.x`    | N/A                    | N/A                    |

+#### Prebuild Platforms

+Below are the platforms that are available as prebuilds on each github release.
+`prebuild-install` downloads these automatically depending on the platform you are running npm install on.

+- Linux GLIBC 2.23 or later
+    - s390x
+    - arm64
+    - x64
+- Linux MUSL 1.1.20
+    - arm64
+    - x64
+- MacOS universal binary
+    - x64
+    - arm64
+- Windows
+    - x64

 ## API